Leiren/Npanel/README.md

 * Supports trojan-tcp and trojan-ws

-* My current task: checking the core for bug chances, probably doing some changes to it in a few days

 ![image](https://user-images.githubusercontent.com/123581768/221713162-05470cbf-f118-44f5-ac91-af825c42a229.png)

 Written with C++ and compiles to webassembly which allows fast encryption/decryption of packets being